-Shirley C. Strum is a professor of anthropology at UC San Diego and director of the Uaso Ngiro Baboon Project in Kenya.
+Shirley C. Strum is a retired professor of anthropology at UC San Diego and director of the Uaso Ngiro Baboon Project (UNBP) in Kenya along with collaborators, Dr. Corinna Most, Dr. Marie Bourjade, Dr. Federico Rossano, Dr. Monica Wakefield and Dr. Deborah Forster.
 She received her Ph.D. from the University of California Berkeley.
 Dr. Strum currently divides her time between Kenya and San Diego.
 The Uaso Ngiro Baboon Project is one of the five longest running research projects on wild primates, now in its 50th year.
-The Kenya team consists of Kenyan para-ecologists and para-behaviorists and collaborators from UCSD, Iowa State, Northern Kentucky University and University of Toulouse along with international graduate students and interns.
+The Kenya team consists of Kenyan para-ecologists and para-behaviorists and collaborators from a variety of universities along with international graduate students and interns.
 UNBP’s motto is “Science to understand ‘our’ origins; Conservation to guarantee ‘our’ future.”
 Dr. Strum was one of the first to uncover social complexity in wild primates, an important impetus for reconsidering the issue of primate mind in the late 1970’s.
 Current projects have two tracks.
 The first set of studies explores how socio-ecological complexity influences individual behaviors and how group level phenomena emerge from individual action (troop movement, troop fission, troop fusion, addition of new food items to the diet).
-These baboon data offer a critique of assumptions about evolutionary arguments and require revisions to ideas about the earliest stage of human evolution.
+These baboon data offer a critique of assumptions about evolutionary arguments that suggest revisions to ideas about the earliest stage of human evolution.
 The second track focuses on conservation using the best possible science to understand the dynamics of modern biodiversity problems as well as to create innovative solutions (crop raiding, translocation, community based conservation, ecotourism, invasion of an exotic cactus, Opuntia stricta).
 She recently was the international expert called upon to evaluate and recommend solutions to the human-baboon conflict in Cape Province, South Africa and in other parts of Africa.
 Dr. Strum has also been active in public education through a large number of award winning nature documentaries.